On properties of weighted Hardy constant for means: Introduction

 Second important result states that whenever $\M$ is symmetric, monotone, and Jensen-concave weighted mean (either $\R$-weighted which is continuous in its weights or $\Q$-weighted), and $(\lambda_n)_{n=1}^\infty$ is a sequence of weights such that $\sum_{n=1}^\infty \lambda_n=+\infty$ and $(\frac{\lambda_n}{\lambda_1+\dots+\lambda_n})_{n=1}^\infty$ is nonincreasing then \Eq{E:Hlambdalim}{ \Hc{}(\lambda)=\sup_{y>0} \liminf_{n \to \infty} \tfrac {\lambda_1+\lambda_2+\cdots+\lambda_n}y \cdot \M \Big(\big(\tfrac{y}{\lambda_1},\tfrac{y}{\lambda_1+\lambda_2},\tfrac{y}{\lambda_1+\lambda_2+\lambda_3},\dots\big),(\lambda_1,\lambda_2,\lambda_3,\dots)\Big). } The key tool of the proof was so-called (nonweighted) Kedlaya inequality \cite{Ked94} and its weighted counterpart \cite{Ked99}, which was extended in both of these cases -- cf. \cite{PalPas16} and \cite{PalPas18b}, respectively.

-Having this, our consideration split to two parts.
+Having this, our consideration split into two parts.
 First issue was to characterize Jensen-concavity for vary families of means (symmetry and monotonicity are simpler in general) -- such results are contained in \cite{PalPas19a}.
-Second problem was to calculate a weighted Hardy constant for some particular families (and weights) -- it was done in \cite{PalPas20a}.
+Second problem was to calculate a weighted Hardy constant for some particular families (and weights) -- it was done in \cite{PalPas20}.

 The present paper is a continuation of this research.
 We study the properties of the mapping $\Hc{}$ for a given (fixed) mean.
-Several important results of this type is the one which was obtained in \cite{PalPas19b}.
-There were also few other results (for particular families of means and under some additional condition on~$\lambda$) which arised from studying the equality \eq{E:Hlambdalim} (see \cite{PalPas20a}).
+This problem arised from the paper \cite{PalPas19b}, where it was proved that, under some additional assumptions, the maximal value is obtained for the contstant vector.
+There were also few other results (for particular families of means and under some additional condition on~$\lambda$) which arised from studying the equality \eq{E:Hlambdalim} (see \cite{PalPas20}).
 All of them can be encompassed in the following form: \emph{Under certain conditions the value $\Hc{}(\lambda)$ depends on $\lambda$ only implicitly by a limit of the ratio sequence $\big(\frac{\lambda_n}{\lambda_1+\dots+\lambda_n}\big)_{n=1}^\infty$}.
 It~also corresponds to our Theorem~\ref{thm:main}.